sveri/closp/README.md

 ## Database

 Closp per default is configured to connect to a file H2 database.
-Additionally we added support for ragtime <https://github.com/weavejester/ragtime/> to handle migration of sql scripts.
+Additionally I added support for joplin <https://github.com/juxt/joplin> to handle migration of sql scripts.
-To get started run `lein ragtime migrate` in the project folder.
+To get started run `lein joplin migrate sql-dev-env` in the project folder.
 This is enough to get running.
 Changing the jdbc url in the *closp.edn* file will switch to another database.
+But keep in mind you will have to run the migration step again and change the jdbc url in the project.clj too.
 The connection is handled by jdbc <https://github.com/clojure/java.jdbc> so everything that jdbc supports is supported by closp out of the box.
 Closp comes with korma <https://github.com/korma/Korma> for an abstraction layer over jdbc.
 See `db\users.clj` for